loamok/Sf2securityBundle/README.md

 A bundle for plug symfony to linux fail2ban security application

+## Important note about revisions :

+Revision 2 is for Symfony 2.x
+Revision 3 is for Symfony 3.x
+Revision 3 is merged in dev-master and in develop

+So if you are using Symfony 2.8 you must use revision 2 of this bundle.

+## Important note about revisions :

+Migration from sf 2.8 to sf 3.3 :

+In all cases :
+-
+ - remove the line "csrf_provider: form.csrf_provider" from security.yml

+If you have moved your log files to var/logs instead of app/logs you must :
+-
+1. upgrade to revision 3 or dev-master
+2. adapt your logrotate scripts according to this documentation
+3. adapt your fail2ban documentation

+If you haven't moved your log files and still let them in app/logs yopu have nothing to do.
+Eventually upgrade this bundle to revision 2 to ensure you dont go to 3 by error.

 ## First step rotate the logs

 Start by configuring log rotate on your web server.

 What you need :
+-
 1. Full path of your application logs
 2. System webserver username
 3. Root or sudo access